 Don’t delete the

-wp-content folder!
+folder!
 That’s where the important stuff about your website is: plugins, themes and uploads.

 Now for the more time consuming part: check the Last Modified date, from your FTP client, of folders and files, inside the wp-content folder, and then again, inside your plugins and themes folder.